martino1961/WebDevelopmentUdemy/Node_js/readme.txt

     });  //"/" - slash represents homepage, app.get() - catch HTTP GET request
 B4) app.listen(); //add listener on port 3000 (3000 is for HTTP requests)

-nodemon - tility that will monitor for any changes in your source and automatically restart your server https://nodemon.io/
+nodemon - utility that will monitor for any changes in your source and automatically restart your server https://nodemon.io/
 Install:
 A) in CmdLine (GitBash) - in whichever directory: